QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 ### Describe what your Computer Station Looks like
 - See Google Classroom Question above

+- Google Classroom Question: Describe the following
+  - Physical Workstation, number of monitors: ???
+  - Browser: ???
+  - WISYWIG: ???
+(Installed and Opened, YES or NO)
+  - Processing installed to C-Drive / Parent Folder
+  - Communication Tool (Schoolzone / GMail): ???
+  - Cyber Security Tool(s): ???
+(Have I been Pwnd, Badrap, Chrome Password Extension, KeePass, other)
+  - GitHub Account and GitHub Desktop (substitutes for Git in CMD, much easier to use)

+- Google Classroom Question: "What do you want to accomplish this semester?"

 ### Additional Notes
 Brief Overview of "Where Files Live"
 - How do I submit live websites and social media (GitHub)?